wasta-linux/wasta-linux-website/content/tutorials/expand-usb-image.md

     After `ddrescue` finishes, your USB drive should be ready to boot from another machine.
 Use the shortcut required on your machine to select the USB drive as the boot selection.

-    You can find the default disk encryption password and user login password from the Download page notes.
+    You can find the default disk encryption passphrase and user login password from the Download page notes.

-5. ## Change Default Password and Passphrase
+5. ## Change Default Encryption Passphrase and Login Password

     To change the partition encryption passphrase, use `Disks` from the `Main Menu` and select the USB device (ignore the 'Block Device' entries).
 Then select the `LUKS` partition, and click the `gear` and `Change Passphrase...` as in this screenshot: